 Also, Joseph asked God if he could share the pages and he got a "no" answer twice.
 Then he got a "yes" answer because he was wearying the Lord with his requests.
 To believe this, you must accept that God is so impatient he's bothered by someone asking the same question repeatedly.
 You must also believe that a perfect God can be wrong or change his mind (especially when annoyed by irritating supplicants like Joseph Smith).
 This conflicted, changeable being doesn't sound like a God anyone should be worshiping, or in fact resemble the God the Mormon's profess to believe in.
 But if God will change his mind by repeated requests for the same desire, perhaps I should continue to ask God to help me win the lottery.

-Instead it seems much more plausible that Martin Harris' wife had immediately destroyed the pages to defy her husband.
-If that's the case we wonder if there could be any other reason why Joseph would make up the story about Satan's plan to discredit him?
-We have not yet been able to think of any other reasonable explanation to answer Joseph's actions.
+Instead, it seems much more plausible that Martin Harris' wife had immediately destroyed the pages just to defy her husband or maybe kept them to see if the pages would be translated again in the same way.
+In either case, there were no 'wicked men' involved and the Devil was not a part of this "cunning plan" as stated in the D&C. If that's the case we wonder if there could be any other reason why Joseph would make up the story about Satan's plan to discredit him?
+We have not yet been able to think of any other reasonable explanation to answer Joseph's actions other than he was not really translating an ancient document as he claimed.

-There's an episode of the cartoon South Park called "Meet the Mormons."
-In the episode, a faithful LDS family tells the story of the lost 116 pages to a neighbor boy they are trying to convert.
+There's an episode of the cartoon South Park called "All About the Mormons".
+In the episode, a faithful LDS family tells the story of the Lost 116 pages to a neighbor boy they are trying to convert.
 They tell this story as proof that Joseph Smith was telling the truth and Mormonism is true.
-Perhaps the most telling comment we've ever heard about the lost 116 pages debacle comes from the neighborhood boy, who, after hearing the story of the lost 116 pages, exclaims "What?
-You mean Mormons know about this story and they STILL believe in it?"
+Perhaps the most telling comment we've ever heard about the Lost 116 pages debacle comes from the neighborhood boy, who, after hearing the story of the Lost 116 pages, exclaims ""Wait, Mormons actually know this story and they still believe Joseph Smith was a Prophet?"